Dyakiidae

 Dyakiidae is a family of air-breathing land snails terrestrial pulmonate gastropod mollusks in the superfamily Trochomorphoidea (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).

 Some of the species in this family are sinistral (left-handed) in their shell coiling.

 Distribution

 The family Dyakiidae is endemic to Sundaland in Southeast Asia.

 Anatomy

 In this family, the number of haploid chromosomes is between 26 and 30 (according to the values in this table).

-The family also includes Quantula striata, the only known terrestrial gastropod to emit light.
+The family also includes the only known terrestrial gastropods to emit light.

 The Digestive system characteristics are as follows.
 The buccal mass is small.
 The jaw is smooth.
 The stomach is very simple with weak muscles (as is the case in the majority of land snails).
 (These anatomical characteristics also include the family Staffordiidae which was considered part of the Dyakiidae at the time the study was done).

 Genera

-The family Dyakiidae includes the following 11 genera, with a steadily increasing number of described species (71 species until 2007 + 11 new species in 2009):
+The family Dyakiidae includes the following genera, with a steadily increasing number of described species (71 species until 2007 + 11 new species in 2009):